RACING CARS DRIVEN BY BRITAIN'S MOST FAMOUS MOTOR RACING BROTHERS, JIMMY AND JACKIE STEWART, WILL BE AUCTIONED BY BONHAMS

 It was during the 1953 campaign that Jimmy Stewart took to the wheel of the car - known as '042' after its chassis number - where he came third at Charterhall and a magnificent sixth at the daunting Nurburgring.
 After Jimmy's death in 2008, Sir Jackie Stewart also drove 042 in homage to his late brother, whom he credited with nurturing his interest in the sport during his "dark" days at school where he suffered from dyslexia.

 In Jackie's autobiography he said: "What do I owe Jim?
 I owe him almost everything...
-It was almost as if Jim was beckoning me to join him on a magic carpet ride, carrying me out of the wilderness at school into the exciting, glamorous, colorful world of motor racing."
+It was almost as if Jim was beckoning me to join him on a magic carpet ride, carrying me out of the wilderness at school into the exciting, glamorous, colourful world of motor racing."

 Meanwhile, another car in the Dick Skipworth Collection of Ecurie Ecosse motor cars saw the younger of the two brothers, Jackie Stewart, first noticed on the track.